 If you look out of the Carapè, on the valley of San Giorgio’s lands, you will feel peace and harmony, to be as whole with the nearby nature.
 From this point on, there is the path, which comes across the wood and reaches the ruins of the Norman Abbey.
 Legends state that an eagle pointed the way to the pious pilgrim from above.

-In this way, you could really imagine those scenes of many ages ago, when it would have been normal to find women with black cloaks waiting for their husbands, at sunset in front of the little Church and singing traditional hymns to the Crucifix.
+At this point, you could really imagine those scenes of many ages ago, when it would have been normal to find women with black cloaks waiting for their husbands, at sunset in front of the little Church and singing traditional hymns to the Crucifix.

-According to the folk legend, this little Church was built on the place where an angel, who looked like a knight, showed himself to a shepherd and gave him holy relics.
+According to a popular legend, this little Church was built on the place where an angel, who looked like a knight, showed himself to a shepherd and gave him holy relics.
 In fact, there is still today a reliquary altar on the rock with a drape of the Knights of Jerusalem.

 Moreover, inside the little Church, it is dutiful to pray at the feet of the pitiful image of a miraculous Christ, venerated by women with fervour.
 The Scala is really a place to visit.
 At the beginning it got its name by the fact that the castle was reachable by climbing high steps but then the river of progress destroyed those millenary stones to make it accessible for cars.